What Is a UX Writer? Writing for the User

-You can think of UX writing as a subset of UX design, just like user interface (UI) designers are a subset that focuses on the graphical portions of UX design.
-UX writers focus on the written bits—and there’s plenty of overlap with UX design.
+You can think of UX writing as a subset of UX design that focuses on the written bits with plenty of overlap with UX design.
 Like UX designers, a UX writer might test several versions of their work, conduct user research, and interact heavily with product teams as they find the best ways to create useful copy.
 They might use similar design tools like Figma or Sketch to plan and design copy.

 See UX writing in action on a 404 page on Robinhood’s website:

+India's tech industry has grown quickly in the past decade, and many careers in UX have emerged alongside it.
+UX writers are key members of user experience teams, and many companies look to UX writers to improve their brand image, enhance their product, and keep users engaged.

+As of June 2023, a UX writer in India makes an average base salary of ₹10L, according to Glassdoor [1].
+Whilst this is an average annual earning, individual salaries vary greatly by location, experience, industry, and job responsibilities.

-There are several jobs that might overlap with UX writers, like content strategists, copywriters, and technical writers.
-Generally, these other writing jobs are not part of the design process and take place before or after the design team plans the product.
-It’s worth noting that different companies may have different expectations of the roles.
+Several jobs overlap with UX writers, like content strategists, copywriters, and technical writers.
+Generally, these other writing jobs are not part of the design process and take place either before or after the design team plans the product.
+It’s worth noting that different places can have different expectations of the roles.
 Here are a few other ways UX writers differ from similar professions.

 A content strategist creates or plans content based on a company’s needs and expectations.
 So whilst a UX writer might use guidelines laid out by a content strategist, they generally wouldn’t become involved in the bigger content strategy of the organisation.